-Pasta alla norma, as I have been told on good (Italian) authority is a Sicilian dish, I didn’t learn to make it in Sicily but in Montalcino, Tuscany.
-Where I’ve just spent the last two months living.
-Something completely out of a romance novel that was every bit as delicious, iconic, magical & of course, romantic as you can imagine.
+Pasta alla norma, as I have been told on good (Italian) authority, is a Sicilian dish.
+I learned to make this dish in Tuscany.
+Where I’ve called home for the last two months.
+Something completely out of a romance novel.
+Every bit as delicious, iconic, magical and of course, romantic, as you can imagine.

 I’ve felt drawn to Italy my whole life.
-In fact, in my introductory message to the family I stayed with, I told them that I was Italian in a past life.
-I truly believe it!
-Pasta in a tomato sauce was the first thing I remember learning to cook.
+In my Workaway application I wrote that I was pretty certain that in a past life I was Italian.
+I truly believe it.
+Pasta pomodoro was the first thing I remember learning to cook.
 There’s just something about Italian culture, passion, language & food that speaks to my soul.
 Italians use minimal ingredients, focusing on highlighting the tastiness of ingredients that are in the peak of their season.
 It’s all very simple & very, very delicious.

 How did I learn how to make Pasta alla norma?
 It’s a juicy & romantic story!

-Fast forward a week.
-It was a beautiful afternoon.
-Instead of working I threw on a cute dress & decided to walk to Montalcino to send some postcards to my family in Australia.
-I felt good.
-The summer air was insanely hot, the last few weeks of stress was easing its way out of my body, & I felt the buzz of excitement & openness you feel when travelling.
-I was wearing my favourite yellow sundress.
-It’s a little sheer, a little sexy, & very summery.
-The walk to Montalcino takes you through people’s gardens which, of course, are filled with olive trees & grapes, beautiful Tuscan villas & bursting fig trees that you can pick for a snack along the way.
+Fast forward to a beautiful afternoon one week later.
+The summer air was insanely hot so after work I threw on a cute dress and walked to Montalcino to send some postcards to my family back in Australia.
+It’s a little sheer, a little sexy, and very summery.
+The walk to Montalcino takes you through people’s gardens which, of course, are filled with olive trees and vineyards, beautiful Tuscan villas and bursting fig trees that you can pick for a snack along the way.
 Very romantic.

 We meet in Montalcino an hour later.
 He helps me find the local post office followed by driving through the Tuscan countryside in golden afternoon light.
 We go to a gorgeous bar called Vineria Aperta.
 A delicious spot - for a date, a friend, or yourself.
-We drink sparkling wine, foccacia possibly baked with lard (ridiculously tasty), & a dish called Vitello Tonnato that has tuna, capers & veal.
+We drink sparkling wine, foccacia possibly baked with lard (ridiculously tasty), and a dish called Vitello Tonnato that has tuna, capers and veal.
 Afternoon turned to night which turned to drinking Martini’s at an incredible bar called Il Cantuccio.
-We danced, laughed & kissed down the beautiful cobblestone backstreets of Buonconvento.
-This all lead to making homemade pasta & Pasta Alla Norma, as well as many, many more delicious dates & my first Italian romance!
+We danced, laughed and kissed down the beautiful cobblestone backstreets of Buonconvento.
+This all lead to making homemade pasta and Pasta Alla Norma, as well as many, many more delicious dates and my first Italian romance!

 We also made our own pasta to go with the eggplant tomato sauce.
 We shaped the pasta into ‘strascinati’, which means to pull, by rolling the dough into roughly the width of your finger, cutting it so it’s maybe 5cm in length, then rolling the piece on the flat side of the knife to make ‘strascinati’.
 During the making of the dough I was constantly told to make it with love.
 Very Italian.
 Apparently I was punching it.